 This can make it difficult to gain credit in the future.
-It can also impact on your ability to rent a property, and if loans are secured to a house or car you could risk losing them.
+It can also impact your ability to rent a property, and if loans are secured to a house or car, you could risk losing them.

 There are some simple steps you can take to avoid a debt cycle.
 Be mindful of your spending limits, make sure you read the paperwork that comes with credit, and keep a close eye on your financial accounts.

 If you do have problems, stop and think.
 If you need advice, often the earlier you do so, the better.
 Talk to the lender.
 They would prefer to discuss your situation and perhaps receive a little less than nothing at all.

 If you are worried, free money advice is available from several places.
 A good place to start is the government’s Money Advice Service.